trufflesuite/webinar-episode-01/steps.md

 #### test: getStoredData

 > :question:Try to predict what will happen before running the test.
 Think
 > about what we've observed so far.
+What will the change to the solidity file
+> add to the system?
+How can it fail?

 ``` sh